Skip to content

 Do’s

-- Always dilute essential oils before use: They are highly concentrated and may irritate the skin or cause sensitivity.
-Thus, always dilute with carrier oils for safe use.
+• Always dilute essential oils before use: They are highly concentrated and may irritate the skin or cause sensitivity.
+Thus, always dilute 3–5 drops of essential oil with a carrier oil or water.

 Don’ts

-- Avoid using oils that can irritate sensitive skin: Some oils, like cinnamon and oregano, may smell amazing and have impressive benefits, but they can irritate sensitive skin.
-Sometimes, you may need to vaporize the oil before applying it to sensitive skin.
+• Avoid using oils that can irritate sensitive skin: Some oils, like cinnamon and oregano, may smell amazing and have impressive benefits, but they can irritate sensitive skin.

 Must's